yuyang-yy/yuyang-yy.github.io/_posts/2020-02-19-Cluster-Notes.markdown

         ```
         ssh x500@csecluster
         ```
 2. Set ssh to switch among the clusters without a password.
+Do this on the cluster machine.
     - Login to one cluster first.
     - Run the following code inside the cluster.
         ```
         ssh-keygen -t rsa -P ""
         cat ~/.ssh/id_rsa.pub > ~/.ssh/authorized_keys
         ```
 3. Set ssh aliases.
+Do this on the local machine.
 Check the [reference](https://www.ostechnix.com/how-to-create-ssh-alias-in-linux/) for more detail.
     - Edit the `~/.ssh/config` file.
 Can also do for phixx and cudaxx account.
         ```
         # CSElabs Lind account